An Introduction to Direct Mail Sizes

 4. Create an Effective Direct Mail Design

 The direct mail size guidelines help you create an effective design.
 A small postcard cannot always have everything you want to include.
 The perfect size helps you create an attractive layout where you can effectively fit your message, the offer, and the CTA.
-Selecting the right size gives you the ability to design an artwork that goes well with it.
+Selecting the right size gives you the ability to design artwork that goes well with it.
 Designing gets very easy if you are aware of the size you want.
 The USPS defines the keep-clear area, the barcode spot, and the mailing address position.
 By knowing the size in advance, you can design the direct mail in accordance with these USPS requirements.

 The Final Verdict

 There is no one perfect size for your direct mail marketing campaign.
 It is recommended that you select at least 2 to 3 direct mail dimensions and spread them across a mailing list – so that you can test the results for all of those dimensions and see what works best for your brand.
 Without testing, it might be really difficult to say which size will give you higher results.
-For instance, if you have a mailing list of 15,000 addresses, split it up in three parts, and send out direct mail of three different sizes to every 5,000 addresses.
+For instance, if you have a mailing list of 15,000 addresses, split it up into three parts, and send out direct mail of three different sizes to every 5,000 addresses.
 Try and keep the design and messaging consistent so that it does not interfere with the results.
 This step will give you the best insights about the direct mail size that is right for your campaign.
 PostGrid’s direct mail platform can help you get detailed campaign insights and reports – that can help you determine the right size for your campaign.
 It can help you identify the best direct mail specifications for your brand’s marketing.

 PostGrid offers a Postcard API, Print & Mail API, Direct Mail API, direct mail automation solution for businesses to print and mail their financial, marketing, transactional, and other offline communications.